UoA-eResearch/cer-documentation/docs/codelab/index.md

   - toc
 ---

+# What is this

+A Google Codelab is a multi-step tutorial creation system.

 # Challenges

 - Confronting a *learner* (or any person seeking help) with one **wall of text** is likely to be confronting.